 Well, the time has come and the countdown has begun.
-I wrote an article recently on the possible effect of Brexit on workplace health and safety laws, which you can find here.
+I wrote an article recently on the possible effect of Brexit on workplace health and safety laws.

 One of the main points in my article was that EU law has significantly bolstered workplace health and safety protection.
 There are EU-based health and safety laws which sit alongside our previous and longstanding protection.
 If someone suffers an accident at work the courts will look at both the UK and EU health and safety laws.